spotinst/help/src/docs/elastigroup/tutorials/amazon-ecs/import-fargate-services-to-ecs-elastigroup.md

 ## Prerequisites

-- Connected AWS account to Spot console
+- Connected AWS account to Spot Console
 - Updated Spot policy.
 Learn more about updating the [Spot policy](elastigroup/tutorials/elastigroup-tasks/update-spot-policy).
 - Make sure you have the ecsInstanceRole.
 [If not, create a new one](https://docs.aws.amazon.com/batch/latest/userguide/instance_IAM_role.html).